 Before 2020

 The emblem of Kansallinen Kokoomus is a cornflower.
-This flower is very common in Finland and easily withstands the country’s weather conditions.
+This flower is very common in Finland and has adapted easily to the country’s weather conditions.
 The plant was chosen to emphasize the party’s connection to ordinary people’s interests.
 The cornflower is familiar and understandable to every Finn.

 The logo features part of the flower head with clearly drawn individual petals.
 The image represents the coalition theme, uniting the Finnish Party and the Young Finnish Party to promote shared values.